ccodwg/Covid19CanadaArchive/README.md

 For information on how to access the datasets in the archive, see [Accessing the data](#accessing-the-data).
 For a list of available datasets, see the [Data catalogue](#data-catalogue) below.

-The easiest way to [contribute to this project](#contribution-guide) is to open an issue when you identify a data source or website that is not already contained within the archive.
+The easiest way to [contribute to this project](#contributing) is to help add new data (by providing a link to the data or by uploading files you have previously downloaded) using our [data submission form](https://docs.google.com/forms/d/e/1FAIpQLSeiUd415u_qdqNwNHVEeA_6KCEMRJhXJSL9_9i1UvLDN3LGQA/viewform?usp=sf_link) or by opening an issue on GitHub.

 File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M. Files are archived nightly around 22:00 ET.